The Air Sensor Toolbox | Citizen Scientists Measure Air Quality

-The town of Tonawanda, New York, has some of the state’s largest industrial facilities, and in 2004 local citizens noticed something wrong with the air.
+The town of Tonawanda, New York, has some of the state’s largest industrial facilities, and in 2004 residents noticed something wrong with the air.
 Concerned about smells and smoke, they suspected a connection between air quality and chronic health problems in their community.

-Based on the results, the New York Department of Environmental Conservation worked with the Environmental Protection Agency to do further air quality testing.
-Ultimately, the Tonawanda Coke Corporation agreed to improve operations, monitor for leaks and upgrade pollution controls, decreasing benzene levels in the air by 86 percent.
+Based on the results, the New York Department of Environmental Conservation worked with the U.S. Environmental Protection Agency (EPA) to do further air quality monitoring.
+Ultimately, the Tonawanda Coke Corporation agreed to improve operations, monitor for leaks, and upgrade pollution controls.
+These efforts helped decrease benzene levels in the air by 86 percent.

-Recognizing that citizens want to learn more about local air quality, EPA scientists are collaborating with technology developers and with federal, state, international and nongovernmental organizations on the potential use of emerging technologies to meet a wide range of air quality monitoring needs.
-The agency now has a website, the Air Sensor Toolbox for Citizen Science, with information and guidance on new low-cost portable technologies for measuring air quality.
+Recognizing that the public wants to learn more about local air quality, EPA scientists are exploring the use of emerging technologies for a wide range of air quality measurement applications.
+The agency's Air Sensor Toolbox provides a one-stop resource with information and guidance on how to effectively collect, analyze, and interpret air quality data from air sensors.

 Benefits and Outcomes

 Communities are understandably concerned.
-As results in western New York and elsewhere show, citizen science can be part of the solution.
-Advances in mobile sensors and software applications offer new opportunities for community-based sensing projects.
+As results in western New York and elsewhere show, participatory science can be part of the solution.
+Advances in the development and availability of air sensors, guidance, and data analysis and visualization tools make it easier for the public to get involved in participatory-based air quality monitoring projects.

-The Air Sensor Toolbox gives concerned citizens technical information on next-generation air monitoring devices, including a description of new technologies and how to use them to meet a wide range of needs.
-The toolbox contains training materials, such as video and slide presentations, specifically designed for users of the new technologies.
-In the coming years, the EPA will continue to update the toolbox based on its research on emerging technologies for air quality monitoring.
-By using the Air Quality Toolbox, citizen scientists can help fill knowledge gaps about the quality of their local air, leading to regulatory action, technology improvements and less air pollution.
+In the coming years, EPA will continue to update the Toolbox with new resources and information based on its research on emerging technologies for air quality monitoring.
+By using air sensors and the information available on the Air Sensor Toolbox, participatory science can help fill in knowledge gaps about the quality of their local air, leading to regulatory action, technology improvements, and improved air quality.